benevolent0377/wf-manager/README.md

 *This application is not associated with Digital Extremes or Warframe and is a passion project.*

-This application is in development, as such, no official releases have been made as of 2025.
+Warframe Manager is currently in development, as such, no official releases have been made as of 2025.

 ## Features